mohawk2/data-cleanse/README.md

 Uses `splice` to delete each zero-based line index, in the order given.
 The example above deletes the first, and last `$n`, lines.

+## cols\_non\_empty

+    my @col_non_empty = cols_non_empty($data);

+In the given data, iterates through all rows and returns a list of quantities of non-blank entries in each column.
+This can be useful to spot columns with only a couple of entries, which are more usefully chopped.

 # SEE ALSO